How to impress Rolls-Royce recruiters with your written application

 Think about what Rolls-Royce’s graduate programme offers that you can’t get at a competitor, or even in a different industry altogether.
 Human resources graduate schemes, for instance, are available in all sorts of industries.
 So what made you choose a scheme with an engineering company over, say, a retailer?

 Think about what skills and experience you have that Rolls-Royce wants

 Your answer to the second question will need to draw on your own skills, work experience and extracurricular activities to indicate your suitability for the scheme at Rolls-Royce.
 Before writing your answer, you might find it useful to create a list of everything you’ve done and consider how you could link each activity back to Rolls-Royce.

-All of Rolls-Royce’s programme descriptions list between three and five essential skills so it would be wise to show off these skills in your answer.
+All of Rolls-Royce’s programme descriptions list four or five essential skills so it would be wise to show off these skills in your answer.
 For the project management graduate programme, for example, Rolls-Royce is looking for strong communicators and influencers.

 This is slightly trickier than just highlighting your communication skills – you’ll need to focus in on how you have influenced other people and be sure to emphasise the result you got.
 Maybe, as captain of your hockey team, you delivered a motivational half-time pep talk and went on to win the match.
 Or perhaps you delivered a speech to persuade people to support a charity event you’d organised and, as a result, doubled the amount of volunteers you had.

 Remember that Rolls-Royce is looking for graduates with leadership potential.
 Have you ever held a position of responsibility or volunteered to take the lead on a project?
 Explain what it involved and how you developed as a leader.